NATIONAL HEALTH usa

 “Stable HEALTH For Each Resident Person”

-Caring relationship may be defined as
+Caring Relationship may be postulated for HEALTH as

 ^

-flourishes from a timely intent to communicate ‘in harmony’
+flourishes from a timely intent to communicate ‘in harmony’ with

-with warmth, non-critical acceptance, congruence, and empathy.
+warmth, non-critical acceptance, congruence, and empathy.

 AND